 2. Serve it with Elegance

-Serve your latte in a tall glass or ceramic mug as it will enhance the overall experience.
+Serve your latte in a tall glass or ceramic mug to enhance the overall experience.

 Sprinkle some cocoa powder, nutmeg, or crushed nuts to improve the overall feel of the drink or if you’d like you can also top it off with Whipped cream.